 As is often the case in a small town, Salvisa doesn't have a public transportation system that people use for their commute.

-The education level of Salvisa citizens is a little higher than the average for US cities and towns: 23.93% of adults in Salvisa have at least a bachelor's degree.
+The education level of Salvisa citizens is very high relative to the national average among all cities (21.84%): 36.36% of adults in Salvisa have a bachelor's degree or even advanced degree.

-The per capita income in Salvisa in 2022 was $18,249, which is low income relative to Kentucky and the nation.
-This equates to an annual income of $72,996 for a family of four.
-Salvisa also has one of the higher rates of people living in poverty in the nation, with 33.72% of its population below the federal poverty line.
+The per capita income in Salvisa in 2022 was $20,804, which is lower middle income relative to Kentucky, and low income relative to the rest of the US.
+This equates to an annual income of $83,216 for a family of four.

 The people who call Salvisa home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Salvisa residents report their race to be White.
 Important ancestries of people in Salvisa include English, Irish, Yugoslavian, Other West Indian, and West Indian.